lilab-bcb/cumulus/docs/cellranger/multi.rst

       - "us-central1-a us-west1-a"
       - "us-central1-a us-central1-b us-central1-c us-central1-f us-east1-b us-east1-c us-east1-d us-west1-a us-west1-b us-west1-c"
     * - num_cpu
-      - Number of cpus to request for one node for cellranger multi
+      - Number of cpus to request per link
       - 32
       - 32
     * - memory
-      - Memory size string for cellranger multi
+      - Memory size string to request per link
       - "120G"
       - "120G"
     * - multi_disk_space
-      - Disk space in GB needed for cellranger multi
+      - Used by Flex and Sample Multiplexing data.
+Disk space in GB to request per link.
       - 1500
       - 1500
+    * - count_disk_space
+      - Only used by Multiomics data.
+Disk space in GB to request per link
+      - 500
+      - 500
     * - preemptible
       - Number of preemptible tries.
 This only works for GCP.
       - 2